codewithmokone/codewithmokone/README.md

 I am a passionate Fullstack Developer with a strong foundation in both frontend and backend technologies.
 A versatile developer specializing in **Full Stack Development** with a passion for continuous learning.
 My expertise lies in integration, improving user interfaces, and enhancing overall user experiences.
 I thrive on solving challenging problems and creating innovative solutions.

 ### Qualifications
-- Diploma in Internet Engineering (IIE)
+- Diploma in Internet Engineering (Rosebank College IIE)
-- Certificate in React (MLab)
+- Certificate in React (CodeTribe Academy MLab)

 ### What I do
 - Current Role: Unemployed.